-Dakota State University prohibits firearms and other items defined as dangerous weapons on institutional premises, including both facilities and grounds.
+In 2024, Dakota State University, prohibited the open carry of firearms and other items defined as dangerous weapons on institutional premises, including both facilities and grounds.
+Concealed carry in compliance with SB 100 of the South Dakota Legislature is permitted starting July 1st, 2025.
 For more details and/or exceptions to this policy, please see DSU Policy 01-81-00 DSU Weapons Policy at https://dsu.edu/root-files/01-81-00.pdf.